Aryan-any/MediNotes/README.md

 - CLERK_JWKS_URL
   - Clerk JWKS URL used by the backend library to validate JWTs (see api/index.py which uses os.getenv("CLERK_JWKS_URL")).

-- DEFAULT_AWS_REGION
-  - (Optional) AWS region used in Docker/App Runner instructions when deploying to AWS.

-- AWS_ACCOUNT_ID
-  - (Optional) AWS account id used in deploy steps for AWS App Runner examples.

 Notes:
 - Do NOT commit any of these values to source control.
 Use .env.local for local development and provider-native secret management (Vercel env vars, AWS Secrets Manager, etc.) in production.